nudgebee/nudgebee-docs/doc-server/docs/features/Autopilot/actions/execute_custom_image.md

    - **Optional**: Specify any arguments to be passed to the container image.

 6. **Service Account**:
    - **Optional**: Provide the service account to be used by the image pod.
+If not provided, the pod will use the same service account as the Nudgebee agent.

 7. **Namespace**:
    - **Optional**: Specify the namespace in which the image pod should be deployed.
+If not provided, the pod will run in the same namespace as the Nudgebee agent.

 8. **Environment Variables**:
    - **Optional**: Provide any environment variables to be set in the image pod.